 Utah Shakespeare Festival

-Utah Shakespeare Festival will present a touring production of Hamlet, as part of their Shakespeare-in-the-Schools program.
+Utah Shakespeare Festival will present a touring production of A Midsummer Night's Dream, as part of their Shakespeare-in-the-Schools program.
 The company will provide related educational activities, including workshops, talkbacks, and a study guide.
 They anticipate reaching 150 schools from Arizona, Idaho, Nevada, and Utah.